intelligence-csd-auth-gr/greek-words-evolution/README.md

 }
 ```

-##### Example visualized result - Highlighted is the most relevant word and the rest are presented in descending order from top to bottom.
+#### Example visualized result
+* Highlighted is the most relevant word and the rest are represented in descending order.

 ![alt text](https://github.com/intelligence-csd-auth-gr/greek-words-evolution/raw/master/assets/results-word-krisi-translated.png "Semantic shift of the word 'crisis'.")

 ## Requirements